OUR PROGRAMS

 This group is designed to be an inclusive and safe space where youth can access support related to their gender identity and come together for peer connections.

-Topics and activities include self-esteem building, coping strategies, navigating medical services, and much more.
+Topics and activities include self-esteem building, coping strategies, navigating medical services, gender affirming care and much more.

 ACCESSING THE SERVICES